scil/docker-janusgraph-hbase/readme.md

 --add-host es-server:192.168.1.111
 ```
 192.168.1.111 is where you elasticsearch server , ensure `network.host:  0.0.0.0` in  elasticsearch.yml

+If can download janusgraph-${JANUSGRAPH_VERSION}-hadoop2.zip to here, otherwise Dockerfile will use wget.

 You can also use -v <conf dir>:/home/janusgraph/janusgraph/conf/gremlin-server to use your own conf files for the JanusGraph server.
 The following files are used by JanusGraph Server in that directory: